 Any term that can be considered geographic in nature

-One Work Track members stated that currency codes listed under ISO 3166 should be protected as geographic names.
-A number of other Work Track members responded that they do not view these codes as geographic names, and believe that such codes are therefore out of scope.
+Two Work Track members stated that currency codes listed in under ISO 4217 should be protected as geographic names, noting the association with the ISO 3166 list and the fact that currencies traditionally correspond to geographic boundaries.
+A number of other Work Track members responded that they do not view these codes as geographic names, and believe that such codes are therefore out of scope, noting that the broader issue of reserved names is in scope for the full New gTLD Subsequent Procedures PDP Working Group.
+Work Track members raised that even though currency codes are derived from ISO 3166, they are one step removed from the primary set of geographic names.
+One member noted that the list of currency codes is dynamic and regularly updated.
+Members further noted that crypto currencies may not be associated with geography.

 Work Track members raised points in support of establishing rules for additional categories of strings.
 Some believe that: